embEDUx/documentation/src/background/evaluation/linux.md

 Each **Linux** version has a branch, which contains a script that downloads the specific sources.
-Each platform has a branch for each **Linux** version that should be build, containing a script, that executes the download script from the **Linux** version branch.
+Each platform has a branch for each **Linux** version that should be build.
+This branch contains a script which executes the download script from the **Linux** version branch.

 ![Structure](background/evaluation/img/eval_linux.png)